ndelitski/rancher.confr-sidekick/README.md

 ```

 ### Template section options
  - `reload` Should parent container will be restarted when file contents change? `Boolean` value.
 Can be object in a future for specifying container reload behaviour.
+Reload options will be `signal`, `timeout`, `service-names`(when need to restart main container and another sidekick).
  - `content` Content of configuration file should be populated here

 ### Predefined template functions